Duolu

 There is confusion, or possibly connection, with the earlier Onogurs which also means 'ten tribes'.
 Additionally, Duolu's relation to the Dulo clan of the Bulgars is possible, but not proven.

-Initially, Western Turks might have organized themselves into eight tribes, consistent with statements by Syriac and Greek authors: John of Ephesus mentioned eight rulers of the Turks besides Istämi; and Menander Protector mentioned that at Istämi's death, the Western Turkic realm was divided into eight parts.
+Initially, the Western Turks might have organized themselves into eight tribes, consistent with statements by Syriac and Greek authors: John of Ephesus mentioned eight rulers of the Turks besides Istämi; and Menander Protector mentioned that at Istämi's death, the Western Turkic realm was divided into eight parts.
 Later on, two Nushibi tribes, Axijie and Geshu, reformed themselves, each sub-divided into two sub-tribes, bringing the total number to ten.
-Therefore, Western Turks were also called the Onoq or 'ten arrows', that is 'ten tribes', five led the Duolu chors (chuo 啜) and five by the Nushibi erkins (sijin 俟斤).
+Therefore, the Western Turks were also called the Onoq or 'ten arrows', that is 'ten tribes', five led the Duolu chors (chuo 啜) and five by the Nushibi erkins (sijin 俟斤).

-They lived between Lake Balkash and the Tian Shan Mountains.
+They lived between Lake Balkhash and the Tian Shan Mountains.
 Their western neighbor was the Nushibi confederation which extended west to the Syr Darya and southward.
-The boundary between the two was around the Ili River and the Chu River, that is, near a line running south from the southwest corner of Lake Balkash.
+The boundary between the two was around the Ili River and the Chu River, that is, near a line running south from the southwest corner of Lake Balkhash.
 The Nushibi had connections southwest with the literate Sogdian merchants.
 The Duolu were probably more pastoral.
 Rivers running down from the Tianshan supported agriculture and towns and thus a natural caravan route.
 The Duolu presumably taxed these people.
-The West Turkic Khagans had a sort of capital at Suyab near the Duolu-Nushibi boundary.
+The West Turkic khagans had a sort of capital at Suyab near the Duolu–Nushibi boundary.

-From at least the time of Heshana Khagan (603) new Khagans were usually supported by either the Duolu or Nushibi faction.
+From at least the time of Heshana Qaghan (603) new khagans were usually supported by either the Duolu or Nushibi faction.
 In 638 there was a separation of the two factions along the Ili River.

-Chinese sources (Old Book of Tang, Tongdian) record of Duolu tribal names & titles:
+The Old Book of Tang and Tongdian record Duolu tribal names and titles: